 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the sixth variation agreement is to operate and take effect despite any other Act or law.

-[Section 4B inserted by No. 61 of 2010 s.
+[Section 4B inserted: No. 61 of 2010 s.
 9.]

 4C.
 State empowered under clause 9D(9)(a)